Updated, April 2015

 1. What is a trademark license?

-A trademark license is an agreement between a trademark owner (the “licensor”) and another person (the “licensee”) in which the licensor permits the licensee to use its trademark in commerce.
+A trademark license is an agreement between a trademark owner (“licensor”) and another party (“licensee”) in which the licensor permits the licensee to use its trademark in commerce.
 Usually, a trademark license is expressed in a written contract specifying the scope of the license.

 2. What provisions are essential to a trademark license?